muganga-charles/OOP/README.md

 # OOP
 ## with java
 ### 1. withStrings
-this is a Class the study of strings
+this is a Class found in the  the study of strings